rumbu13/windows-d/README.md

 }

 ```
 - Selective imports.
-Based on the dependency graph, imports between modules are limited to the types which are really used
+Based on the dependency graph, imports between modules are limited to the types which are really used.
+All imports are public since there is no implementation of functions, only declarations.

 ```
 module windows.componentservices;